Uberspace/lab/source/guide_etherpad.rst

   "ip": "0.0.0.0",
   "port" : 9001,

-You also need to set up the MySQL_ database settings, therefore you should completely replace these codeblocks:
+You also need to set up the :manual:`MySQL <database-mysql>` database settings, therefore you should completely replace these codeblocks:

 .. code-block:: none